renayearnshaw/UnderstandingTypeScript/README.md

 To see the affect of code changes immediately in the browser we use `lite-server`, which is run via `npm start`.
 `lite-server` is a simple _development only_ server which serves a web app (from the `index.html` file in the root directory) on the URL `localhost:3000`.
-It refreshes when HTML or JavaScript changes are made.
+It refreshes whenever HTML or JavaScript changes are made.